lantunes/netomaton/demos/animation_demo/README.md

 Because a Network Automaton consists of a vector of activities at each timestep, that vector can be reshaped and visualized however desired.
-For example, the evolution of a 1D cellular automaton with 225 cells can be visualized as if it were a 2D cellular automation, using:
+For example, the evolution of a 1D Cellular Automaton with 225 cells can be visualized as if it were a 2D Cellular Automation, using:
 ```python
 ntm.animate(activities, shape=(15, 15))
 ```